paulusTecnion/uberlogger-esp32/readme.md

 ## 💖 Support our cause

 If you buy the Uberlogger, you help the children in Guatemala.
-Ordering can be done at our partner [Eleshop](https://eleshop.eu/uberloggerul01.html).
+Ordering can be done at our partner [Eleshop](https://eleshop.eu/uberloggerul01.html) for best and fast international shipments.
 As written below, the code is open source, but the hardware is not.
 Sorry.

 ## 📄 Licensing and Legal